A Perfect Example . . . during Lent

 Twice a month, the Passionists give families basic food items like rice, beans, pasta and cooking oil.
 Many families in the Missions would not escape the threat of starvation and malnutrition without the efforts of Religious Brothers and Sisters, priest and lay pastoral leaders who reach out to these vulnerable communities, just like Pauline did, and bring hope!

-Lent is a time of GIVING . . . of making personal sacrifices for those most in need.
-Would you give $2.50 a day during Lent – to help buy rice for Mission families?
+Each day we are blessed with so much . . . thank God with giving, even a small amount, to those most in need.
+Would you give to help buy rice for Mission families?
 Whatever you can send carries the message to a Mission family that the Lord is always near the suffering – as was Pauline’s vision.

 Follow Pauline’s Example in Prayer